aki237/pin/Readme.md

 The program uses, salsa20 as the encryption algorithm.
 Which requires a 32 byte key and a 8 byte nonce So the secret is of 40 bytes in length.
 (For the folks who don't do math, 32 + 8 is still 40 :P).

+At the moment the nonce is static and shared among the clients.
+Yet to add a random nonce generation during runtime unique for every client (connection).

 So let's generate a key.
 (If you didn't notice, that key specified is a base64 encoded string.)